 Cheryl: “Wait a minute!
 She’s married.
 Joan, what kind of book are you writing?!”

 Me: “You know why she can’t wait to hear this guy’s voice?
 That’s because, I can already tell, your heroine and her past love are the ones who are really soul mates.
 Your character trusts this guy and he’s got testosterone and knows how to use it.
 That’s why your female character is turning to this guy, instead of the one she just married.
 Because, apparently, all her husband wants to do is – talk.
 Think James Bond, Joan!
 Think James Bond or Rhett Butler!
-They’re both debonair, strong, male characters.
+They’re both strong, debonair, males!
 They don’t care if the servants overhear them making love in the study!
 They don’t care about breaking the settee or clearing the contents on the desk with one fell swoop of their arm!
 Strong males want sex.
 Sex isn’t bad.
 Women, believe it or not, also want sex.
 Sex is a normal part of being an adult human.
 This is one of the ways women connect emotionally with their partners.
 This is how men often show their love and desire.
 To keep that out of your novel − what is that?
 Also, if there’s no sex, where exactly is the fantasy, again??!!”

 Cheryl and Joan looked at me like I was a crazy woman.